RazerFord/CodeGenerator/README.md

    After the listing is executed, the code above will be generated.
     ```java
     public final class GeneratedClass {
+        /**
+        * Gets all fields of a class and its superclasses using reflection.
+        *
+        * @param clazz the class for which you want to get the fields
+        * @return mapping from classes to their fields
+        */
         public static Map<Class<?>, Map<String, Field>> getFields(Class<?> clazz) {
             Map<Class<?>, Map<String, Field>> classMapMap = new HashMap<>();
             for (; clazz != Object.class; clazz = clazz.getSuperclass()) {